StampyAI/alignment-research-dataset/README.md

 ### VoyageAI

 Voyage AI is used for embeddings.
-For this to work, you'll need a voyageai [API key](https://dashboard.voyageai.com/organization/api-keys) which should added to `.env` as
+For this to work, you'll need a voyageai [API key](https://dashboard.voyageai.com/organization/api-keys) which should added to `.env` as `VOYAGEAI_API_KEY`.

+Current embedding model: `voyage-context-3` (1024 dimensions).

 ## Testing